mangushev/mfgan/README.md

 TO-DO and notices:

 - I don't get it why input sequence should be right aligned, why not to mask if input sequence is short
-- Training epochs in the article do not much how it actually takes.
+- Training epochs in the article do not much how long it actually takes to converge.
 It is much less
-- Build evaluation/performance
+- Accuracy from Evaluation is very high 0.994343.
+I think one of the things that training and evaluation are intersect.
+We use a item one before the last for training purpose and we use the very last for evaluation.
+I saw in other papers, sets are completely separate.
+Also, we are just prediction a next item, instead I saw somewhere that several items can be predicted in sequense which will increae challenge.
-- I don't like how it converges!
-See graths.
+- TO-DO: Build a prediction output

 Training steps: